Last Updated: March 3, 2023

 |Normal / Low*||24 hours||24 hours|

-* Response times for Normal/Low priority tickets apply Monday to Friday, 9am-6pm, at your primary
+* Response times for Normal/Low priority tickets apply Monday to Friday, 9am-6pm, at Customer’s primary time zone.

-5.1 Generally.
-If Customer is not satisfied with the response or resolution provided by Redis’ Support Services, Customer may use one of the following escalation paths to have its concerns addressed:
+If Customer is not satisfied with the response or resolution provided by Redis’ Support Services, Customer may use one of the escalation paths described in Table 3 – Support Ticket Escalation to have its concerns addressed:

 By continuing to use this site, you consent to our updated privacy agreement.
 You can change your cookie settings at any time but parts of our site will not function correctly without them.